Penny167/ChatApp/README.md

 # ChatApp

-ChatApp is a mobile chat app built using React Native, Expo, Gifted Chat and Google Firebase, that allows users to participate in a group chat where they can read and send messages, share images and share their location.
+ChatApp is a mobile chat app built using React Native, Expo, Gifted Chat and Google Firebase that allows users to participate in a group chat.
+They can read and send messages, share images and share their location.

 ---

 ## Walkthrough of ChatApp features

-- On opening the app the user is first presented with a start screen where they can enter their name and select the background colour for the chat screen.
+- On opening the app the user is presented with a start screen where they can enter their name and select the background colour for the chat screen.
 On pressing "Start Chatting" they are taken to the chat screen where their name and the selected background colour will be displayed.

-- If connected to the internet, the user will see all the messages in the chat with the most recent displayed first.
+- If connected to the internet, the user will see all messages in the chat with the most recent displayed first.
 There is an input bar on the screen where the user can compose and then send a message.
 The bar also contains an action button that when pressed brings up additional options.
 The user can select and send an image, take and send a picture using their phone camera, or send their physical location, which will be displayed on a map inside their message.

 - When users are online, all of the existing messages in the conversation plus any new messages sent during their session are stored on their device using Async storage.
 This means that if the user subsequently opens the app when they have no internet connection, they will still see all of the chat messages displayed.
 Users cannot SEND messages when offline and so the input bar is disabled when the user status is offline and will not be visible (note that this functionality means that if a user opens the app for the very first time when they have no internet connection, then they will simply see a screen in the selected background colour and with their name at the top but with no messages and no input bar).